-If you have started with a secondary source, then the author(s) have listed their sources either in the footnotes or bibliography.
-If a secondary source mentions your research topic, look into their sources.
+If you have started with a secondary source then the author(s) have listed either in the footnotes or bibliography their sources.
+If a secondary source mentioned something similar to that topic you are researching, then go back and find their sources.

-Sometimes you can even Google your question or variations of your question.
-As always, be careful with the source of your answer - look for the author's sources and research the author or organization and see if other sources corroborate the information.
+Sometimes you can even Google your question or variations on your question.
+As always, be careful with the source of your answer - look for the author's sources and research the author or organization, see if other sources corroborate the information.